ioccc-src/winner/faq.md

 ### Q 1.1: May I use a different source or compiled filename than prog.c or prog?
 </div>

-While your entry's source filename, as submitted, must be `prog.c`, your entry's `Makefile` may copy `prog.c` to a different filename as part of the compiling/building process.
+While your submission's source filename, as submitted, must be `prog.c`, your entry's `Makefile` may copy `prog.c` to a different filename as part of the compiling/building process.
 For example:

 ``` <!---make-->